-Successful completion of an 11-month Predoctoral Internship is a requirement for the Ph.D. in Clinical Child Psychology.
+Successful completion of a one-year APA-accredited Predoctoral Internship is a requirement for the Ph.D. in Clinical Child Psychology.
 Students will complete the clinical internship at a setting and program approved by the Program faculty.
-The internship program typically will be accredited by the American Psychological Association.
 Internship sites will be selected to complement and extend the student's predoctoral experience as a capstone experience.
 The student will apply to only those internship programs with the approval of the Program faculty when the internship programs are appropriate for and consistent with the principles and objectives of the KU Clinical Child Psychology Program.